 7.2 Importance of standards and accreditations

-Laboratories performing these tests must adhere to strict standards, such as those defined by ISO 17025 and COFRAC , thus ensuring the quality and accuracy of results.
-In addition, environmental and safety regulations play a crucial role in the management of analyses and the handling of crotonic acid.
+Laboratories performing these tests must adhere to strict standards, such as those defined by ISO 17025 and COFRAC , thus guaranteeing the quality and accuracy of the results.
+Furthermore, environmental and safety regulations play a crucial role in the management of analyses and the handling of crotonic acid.

 Conclusion

-Crotonic acid, a chemical compound with multiple applications, exhibits unique properties in terms of chemical reactivity and industrial uses.
-Advanced analytical techniques available in specialized laboratories make it possible to accurately detect, quantify, and identify this acid in various matrices.
-However, its health and environmental risks require proper handling and storage, in accordance with current regulatory standards.
+Crotonic acid, a chemical compound with numerous applications, exhibits unique properties in terms of chemical reactivity and industrial uses.
+Thanks to advanced analytical techniques available in specialized laboratories, it is possible to accurately detect, quantify, and identify this acid in various matrices.
+However, its health and environmental risks necessitate appropriate handling and storage, in accordance with current regulations.